webauthz/handbook/README.md

 access, the authorization server will generate a `grant_token` and include it in the Grant Redirect URI as a query parameter.
 If the user denied
-the requested access, the redirect will NOT include a `grant_token`, but MAY include `status=denied`.
+the requested access, the redirect will NOT include a `grant_token`.

 If the `grant_redirect_uri` scheme is `https`, the authorization server redirects the user to the application by providing the user's browser